WinzarH/LikertMakeR/articles/LikertMakeR_vignette.md

 1.  they are in common usage and easily understood,

+2. In practice, all measures are bounded by the constraints of the measurement tool, meaning that they also have upper and lower boundaries and discrete units of measurement, which means that:

-2.  results and conclusions drawn from technically-correct non-parametric statistics are *(almost)* always the same as for parametric statistics for such data.
+3.  results and conclusions drawn from technically-correct non-parametric statistics are *(almost)* always the same as for parametric statistics for such data.
     For example, [D’Alessandro *et al.*